 - various physical conditions including excess sweating, flushes and chills, feeling faint, muscular aches and pains and digestive difficulties.

 Traumatic dissociation is a form of complex PTSD.
 When faced with overwhelming trauma one of the creative coping strategies available to the brain is to create a psychological separation from the event.
 Our brains can do this by disconnecting us from the memory of the events, from the world around us, from our feelings, from our body, from our mind and from our identity.
 If we do this repeatedly it can become a habit that can cause problems for us later in life when we want to be more connected to ourselves, family and friends and the world around us.

-Community Counselling Centre therapists work from a relational client-centered perspective as we know that building trust and safety with our clients is the foundation for healing and growth.
+Community Counselling Centre therapists work from a trauma-informed and relational client-centered perspective as we know that building trust and safety with our clients is the foundation for healing and growth.
 Psychotherapy for PTSD and Traumatic Dissociation is customized according to the needs and temperament of the client.
 The first priority is creating with our clients the experience and skills needed to feel stable and safe in their lives.
 For some clients it may be appropriate to also do trauma processing.
 And finally assisting our clients in rebuilding and building life skills and healthy relationships with selected family and friends is important.